AloyASen/skyvern4managedUI/README.md

 *organization-1*; each new license login receives *organization-2*, *organization-3*, and so on.
 A logout button in the dashboard clears the session when finished.

+> Note: The UI no longer calls the license server directly from the browser.
+> All license validation is proxied through the Skyvern backend to avoid
+> cross-origin/CORS issues and to keep credentials server-side.

 #### Code